corpnewt/USBMap/Information.md

 # Features

-- [x] No dependency on USBInjectAll
+- [x] No dependency on USBInjectAll.kext
-- [x] Can map XHCI (chipset, third party, and AMD), EHCI, OHCI, and UHCI ports
+- [x] Supports mapping XHCI (chipset, third party, and AMD), EHCI, OHCI, and UHCI ports
-- [x] Can map USB 2 HUBs (requires the HUB's parent port uses type 255)
+- [x] Supports mapping USB 2 HUBs (requires the HUB's parent port to use type 255).
-- [x] Matches based on class name, not port or controller name
+- [x] Performs matching based on class name, not port or controller name.
-- [x] Allows setting nicknames to the last-seen populated ports in discovery
+- [x] Allows users to set nicknames for the last-seen populated ports in the discovery process.
 - [x] Aggregates connected devices via session id instead of the broken port addressing
 - [x] Can use best-guess approaches to generate ACPI to rename controllers or reset RHUB devices as needed